thedeveco/devOSH/devDocs/CONTRIBUTING.md

 ## How You Can Contribute

-1. **Add a Discord Server**

-Help grow the Portal Network by adding a Discord server to the database.
-Follow the steps below to ensure your contribution meets our standards.

-2. **Suggest Improvements**
+1. **Suggest Improvements**

-Share ideas to improve the organization, structure, or functionality of the Portal Network.
+Share ideas to improve the organization, structure, or functionality of the repo.

-3. **Update Metadata**
+2. **Update Documentation**

-Ensure that server information (like descriptions or member counts) stays current by submitting updates.
+Ensure that repo documentation (like descriptions, documents, etc.) stay current.

 ---